The Best Creperies in Paris

 Details of interest

-- Hours: Any day from Monday to Saturday from 11:30h to 23h, uninterrupted.
+- Opening hours: Any day from Monday to Saturday from 11:30h to 23h, without interruption.

 - Average price: It is a recommended place in the area apart from the fact that the prices are very affordable for its quality and location.
 You can eat the most classic crêpes from 5 € and the most "exclusive" ones are priced from 8 €.